-The extended health plan covers many items that the basic MSP does not including prescription drugs or medicines and eye exams.
+The extended health plan covers many items that the basic MSP does not including prescription drugs and eye exams.
 Premiums are fully paid by the FUCCMS.
 This plan is compulsory unless an employee is able to confirm coverage under another extended health plan.
-Coverage is effective following three months of continuous work.
-Registration with BC Fair Pharmacare is mandatory.